IT boss Samran Habib reckons young Aussie interns are lazy because they don’t want to work for him for free.

 “I felt used, and I felt like this isn’t fair and it shouldn’t happen to other people – so I thought I would take action.”

-Since publishing this story, Samran Habib contacted WAGETHEFT.net.au and requested we publish the following statement:
+Since publishing this article, Samran Habib contacted WAGETHEFT.net.au and requested we publish the following statement:

 The Fair Work Ombudsman has reviewed the situation after the articles published on various websites, which included the claims made by the concerned interns.